 Perez’s reputation in F1 has been built on opposite approaches to Grand Prix racing.
 On the one hand, he is a punchy combatant who wrestles his way through the pack and into the points.
 Never afraid to add a bit of spice to his on-track encounters, even his team mates don’t always escape the Mexican’s heat.

 Then on the other hand, Perez is a smooth operator, a master at managing tyres to eke out extra performance and give him the upper hand on strategy.
-A firm favourite on the grid after his time with Sauber, McLaren, Force India and Racing Point, Perez has matured into an analytical racer and team leader.
+A firm favourite on the grid after his time with Sauber, McLaren, Force India and Racing Point, Perez has matured into an analytical racer and team player.

 A proud countryman, the Guadalajara gunslinger has amassed more points than any other Mexican in the history of F1.
-In Sakhir 2020 he also matched hero and compatriot Pedro Rodriguez by taking the chequered flag in first – a performance that landed him a shot at the title with Red Bull.
+In Sakhir 2020 he also matched hero and compatriot Pedro Rodriguez by taking the chequered flag in first – a performance that landed him a seat with title contenders Red Bull.

 There he provided strong support to Max Verstappen’s 2021 championship-winning campaign, also adding another victory to his own tally.
-More wins may not be assured, especially with Max Verstappen as team mate.
-But Perez working hard and racing with his heart are.
+More wins may not be assured, especially with Verstappen as team mate, but Perez working hard and racing with his heart are.